aws-samples/aws-elemental-media-services-factory/README.md

 ## Why would I use this?

-It's complex, as well as tedious, to stand up a complete end-to-end production video workflow in testing or production, sometimes taking hours if not days to configure completely.
+It's complex, as well as tedious, to stand up a complete end-to-end production video workflow in testing or production--sometimes taking hours if not days to configure completely.
 This package allows you to templatize those workflows, standing up those resources pre-configured to suit your needs, in much less time than it would take for a human to do those tasks, and in an automatable way.

 ## How do I use it?